New Hampshire

 Workforce Partnerships and Investments

 Dartmouth-Hitchcock Workforce Readiness Institute D-HWRI and Mary Hitchcock Hospital: One of New Hampshire’s largest and longest running apprenticeship programs received the H1B Rural Healthcare Grant to expand opportunities for healthcare apprenticeship in rural NH.
-This grant also has a focus on behavioral and mental healthcare. https://dhwri.org
+The Rural Health Careers Program is funded 66.5% through an H1-B $2,500,000 grant and 33.5% by a $1,267,392 WORC grant from the US Department of Labor Employment and Training Administration. https://dhwri.org/rural-health-careers-grant/

-University of New Hampshire, Institute on Disability, Building Futures Together: In 2020, Building Futures Together received the Health Resources & Services Administration (HRSA) grant to prepare 98 paraprofessionals in healthcare and school settings to provide specialized enhanced care coordination to children, youth and their caregivers whose parents are impacted by opioid use disorders (OUD) and other substance use disorders (SUD). https://iod.unh.edu/projects/building-futures-together
+University of New Hampshire (UNH), Institute on Disability, Building Futures Together (BFT): In 2020, Building Futures Together received the Health Resources & Services Administration (HRSA) grant to prepare 98 paraprofessionals in healthcare and school settings to provide specialized enhanced care coordination to children, youth and their caregivers whose parents are impacted by opioid use disorders (OUD) and other substance use disorders (SUD).

-T.E.A.C.H.
-New Hampshire: The Early Childhood Apprenticeship Program is designed to recruit early childhood educators and connect them with apprenticeships that support investing in education while providing on-the-job experience. https://www.snhs.org/services/early-childhood-apprenticeship-program
+Community Action Partnership of Hillsborough and Rockingham Counties: The Early Childhood Apprenticeship Program is designed to recruit early childhood educators and connect them with apprenticeships that support investing in education while providing on-the-job experience. https://www.caphr.org/services/early-childhood-apprenticeship-program